-- a.
-It can be verified that this application is pending. - b.
-The applicant has made an arrangement for an alternative practitioner to prescribe controlled substances until the additional DEA/CDS registration is obtained. - c.
+- b.
+The applicant has made an arrangement for an alternative practitioner to prescribe controlled substances until the additional DEA/CDS registration is obtained.
+If the alternate provider is a practice rather than an individual, the file may include the practice name.
+The Company is not required to arrange an alternative prescriber; - c.
 The applicant agrees to notify Empire BlueCross BlueShield HealthPlus upon receipt of the required DEA/CDS registration. - d.
 Empire BlueCross BlueShield HealthPlus will verify the appropriate DEA/CDS registration via standard sources. - i.
-The applicant agrees that failure to provide the appropriate DEA/CDS registration within a ninety (90) calendar day timeframe will result in termination from the Network. - ii.
-Initial applicants who possess a DEA certificate in a state other than the state in which they will be seeing Empire BlueCross BlueShield HealthPlus members will be notified of the need to obtain the additional DEA, unless the practitioner is delivering services in a telemedicine environment only and does not require a DEA or CDS registration in the additional location(s) where such telemedicine services may be rendered under federal or state law.
-If the applicant has applied for an additional DEA registration the credentialing process may proceed if all the following criteria are met: - (a) It can be verified that the applicant's application is pending; and - (b) The applicant has made an arrangement for an alternative provider to prescribe controlled substances until the additional DEA registration is obtained; and - (c) The applicant agrees to notify Empire BlueCross BlueShield HealthPlus upon receipt of the required DEA registration; and - (d) Empire BlueCross BlueShield HealthPlus will verify the appropriate DEA/CDS registration via standard sources; and - (e) The applicant agrees that failure to provide the appropriate DEA registration within a 90 day timeframe will result in termination from the network. - iii.
-Office-based practitioners who voluntarily choose to have a DEA/CDS registration that does not include all Controlled Substance Schedules (for example, Schedule, II, III or IV), if that practitioner certifies the following: - (a) controlled substances from these Schedules are not prescribed within his/her scope of practice; and - (b) he/she must provide documentation that an arrangement exists for an alternative provider to prescribe controlled substances from these Schedules should it be clinically appropriate; and - (c) DEA/CDS registration is or was not suspended, revoked, surrendered or encumbered for reasons other than those aforementioned. - 10.
-No current hospital membership or privilege restrictions and no history of hospital membership or privileges restrictions; - 11.
-No history of or current use of illegal drugs or history of or current alcoholism; - 12.
-No impairment or other condition which would negatively impact the ability to perform the essential functions in their professional field. - 13.
-No gap in work history greater than six (6) months in the past five (5) years with the exception of those gaps related to parental leave or immigration where twelve (12) month gaps will be acceptable. - 14.
-No convictions, or pleadings of guilty or no contest to, or open indictments of, a felony or any
+The applicant agrees that failure to provide the appropriate DEA/CDS registration within a 90 calendar day timeframe will result in termination from the Network.

+Initial applicants who possess a DEA certificate in a state other than the state in which they will be seeing Empire BlueCross BlueShield HealthPlus's Members will be notified of the need to obtain the additional DEA, unless the practitioner is delivering services in a telemedicine environment only and does not require a DEA or CDS registration in the additional location(s) where such telemedicine services may be rendered under federal or state law.
+If the applicant has applied for an additional DEA registration the credentialing process may proceed if all the following criteria are met:

+- a.
+It can be verified that the applicant's application is pending; and - b.
+The applicant has made an arrangement for an alternative provider to prescribe controlled substances until the additional DEA registration is obtained; and - c.
+The applicant agrees to notify Empire BlueCross BlueShield HealthPlus upon receipt of the required DEA registration; and - d.
+Empire BlueCross BlueShield HealthPlus will verify the appropriate DEA/CDS registration via standard sources; and - e.
+The applicant agrees that failure to provide the appropriate DEA registration within a 90 day timeframe will result in termination from the network.

+Practitioners who voluntarily choose to not have a DEA/CDS registration if that practitioner certifies the following:

+- a. controlled substances are not prescribed within his/her scope of practice; or in their professional judgement, the patients receiving their care do not require controlled substances and - b. he or she must provide documentation that an arrangement exists for an alternative provider to prescribe controlled substances should it be clinically appropriate.
+If the alternate provider is a practice rather than an individual, the file may include the practice name.
+The Company is not required to arrange an alternative prescriber; and - c.
+DEA/CDS registration is or was not suspended, revoked, surrendered or encumbered for reasons other than those aforementioned. - 11.
+No current hospital membership or privilege restrictions and no history of hospital membership or privileges restrictions; or for Practitioners in specialties defined as requiring hospital privileges who practice solely in the outpatient setting, there exists a defined referral arrangement with a participating Practitioner of similar specialty at a participating hospital who provides inpatient care to members requiring hospitalization. - 12.
+No history of or current use of illegal drugs or history of or current alcohol use disorder. - 13.
+No impairment or other condition which would negatively impact the ability to perform the essential functions in their professional field.